niko/nginx.filedist/README.md

 We where looking for a solution to get uploaded MP3s onto our streaming backends.
 Files are accessed on the streaming backends via the normal filesystem.
 Top requirement was:

 * Local access throughput must not be compromised by remote management:
-  * Local access throughput over consitency.
+  * Local access throughput over local consitency.
   * Local access throughput over remote availability.
   * Local access throughput over remote concurrency.
   * Local access throughput over remote throughput.